Skip to main content

 Xoë Hall and the Rangatahi Advisory Group in front of their mural

-The mural is a collaboration between the youth hub’s rangatahi advisory group, and renowned Wellington artist Xoë Hall.
+The mural is a collaboration between Wellington artist Xoë Hall, and the youth hub’s rangatahi advisory group, led by the Y.

 Xoë, who enjoys painting murals to express herself and tell stories for people to interpret or draw inspiration from, says she is excited for the opportunity to be collaborating with the Council’s first ever youth advisory board.